SAI-TEJA-15/CheatBank/README.md

 # CheatBank
-📘 Cheat Bank is a React + TypeScript web application that provides quick and easy access to cheat sheets for different technologies.
+📘 Cheat Bank is a React + JavaScript web application that provides quick and easy access to cheat sheets for different technologies.

 It allows users to browse, download, copy, and share cheat sheets with a modern UI.